nkllon/fort-decision-density/README.md

 ## Goblin map preview

 - [SVG](docs/goblin-map.svg) — scalable version from the DOT source (`goblin-map.dot`).
-- To produce a PNG locally (not checked into the repo), run `dot -Tpng goblin-map.dot -o docs/goblin-map.png`.
+- To produce a PNG locally for personal use (ignored by git), run `dot -Tpng goblin-map.dot -o docs/goblin-map.png`.